Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/PRESENTATION.md

    - `A` is the second to last digit of the pseudo random block added to the personal number.
    - `B` is the last digit added to the personal number.
    - If the digit for `A` is the same as the one for `B`, go back one until it is different and use that digit instead.
-3. Do a columnar transposition of the 50 digit pseudo-random block.
+3. Do a standard columnar transposition of the 50 digit pseudo-random block.
    - First list out the digits in 10 digit rows.
    - Take the number from step 5 of part 1, generated right before the 50 digit block and use it as a key.
-   - Turn the columns into rows in ascending order of the key digit that each column coresponds to, prioritizing left over right.
+   - Turn the columns into rows in ascending order (0 is last) of the key digit that each column coresponds to, prioritizing left over right.
      ```
      EX: (This is just showing how the transposition works)
      Key: 6 3 2 4 4 1